Cyd Ho: Career

-In 1991, Ho helped Emily Lau during the election campaign, the first open direct election of Legco in Hong Kong.
-In 1993, she founded the liberal pressure group "United Ants" with other pro-democracy political activists.
-In 1995, she worked as an assistant to Margaret Ng, a lawmaker representing the legal profession in Legco.
+In 1991, Ho helped Emily Lau Wai-hing during the election campaign, the first open direct election of Legco in Hong Kong.
+In 1993, she founded the liberal pressure group 'United Ants' with other pro-democracy political activists.
+In 1995, she worked as an assistant to Margaret Ng Oi-yee, a lawmaker representing the legal profession in Legco.
 In 1996, along with other political activists, she founded The Frontier.

-She was elected a legislative councillor for the geographical constituency of New Territories East in 1998 in the first Legco election since the transfer of sovereignty over Hong Kong from the UK to China.
+She was elected a legislative councillor for the geographical constituency of New Territories East in 1998 in the first Legco election since the transfer of sovereignty over Hong Kong from Great Britain to China.
 She was re-elected in the c in 2000.
 She chaired bills committees such as the 2004 Education (Revised) Bill and the 2004 Examination Authority Bill, and was vice-chair of the panel on environmental affairs.
 She chaired the Sub-committee under the Home Affair Panel to study questions of discrimination based on sexual orientation between 2000 and 2004.

-She was elected as a District Council member of the Central and Western district via the Kwun Lung (觀龍) constituency in November 2003, unseating veteran Ip Kwok-him of the DAB with a margin of 64 votes.
+She was elected as a District Council member of the Central and Western district via the Kwun Lung constituency in November 2003, unseating veteran Ip Kwok-him of the Democratic Alliance for the Betterment with a margin of 64 votes.
 She also supported members of other pro-democracy political groups such as Civic Act-up, which were also contesting seats in the Wanchai district council.

-In 2004, she, together with James To Kun Sun, Frederick Fung Kin Kee, Wong Sing Chi, Mak Kwok Fung, attempted to cross the border and meet Beijing officials at Shenzhen, to request a faster pace of democratisation in Hong Kong.
+In 2004, she, together with James To Kun-sun, Frederick Fung Kin-kee, Nelson Wong Sing-chi, Michael Mak Kwok-fung, attempted to cross the border and meet Beijing officials at Shenzhen, to request a faster pace of democratisation in Hong Kong.